Cc: and BCc: Reply Expectations

 Cc: stands for a courtesy copy.
 Back in the day, it used to indicate carbon copy — when carbon paper had to be used between pieces of paper to create copies of a typewritten document.
 Archaic, right?

-BCc: indicates a blind copy.
-Meaning that there is no visible indication on the original document that anyone else was copied.
-But they were.
 So it is easy to see how blindly copying others without the visible recipients being aware could cause some conundrums and maybe even ethical issues.
+That said, there are times when using BCc makes sense.

 Cc: and BCc: Reply Basics: